Activities and Clubs

 "Pupils achieve a very high standard in a broad range of extra-curricular activities which makes a strong contribution to their personal development."

-ISI Inspection Report 2014
+ISI Inspection Report

-We take this aspect of life at School very seriously.
+We take this aspect of life at school very seriously.
 It is often the case that boys discover some unknown or undeveloped talent while taking part in an activity.
 Success here can lead not only to a new line of interest, but also to enhanced self-belief and self-confidence.
-The huge range on offer means that there is always an acivity of interest to every boy in the school, and tutors will ensure that boys do not pass up the opportunity to sample as many of them as possible.
+The huge range on offer means there is always an activity of interest to every boy in the school, and tutors will ensure that boys do not pass up the opportunity to sample as many of them as possible.

 We have our own camping facilities in the Plantation – a large area of woodland close to the river, fitted out with shelters and a dining shed, in which all younger boys will spend two or three nights every year.

 "Clubs and activities feature strongly for all age groups. … boys can sign up for whichever activities they fancy with plenty of flexibility from week to week.
 It’s less about what you do and more about just getting stuck into something."